ADGM launches ‘Numou’ a revolutionary SME Financing digital platform

 Commenting on the launch, Salem Mohammed Al Darei, CEO of ADGM Authority, said, “The launch of Numou represents a significant stride forward in our ongoing efforts to enhance the financial ecosystem for SMEs in the UAE.
 This platform is a testament to ADGM's commitment to creating solutions that not only address immediate financing challenges but also pave the way for a more inclusive and sustainable future for small and medium-sized businesses.
 Numou is set to be an instrumental tool, offering unprecedented access to financial resources and support services that are crucial for the growth and scalability of these enterprises.
 We are proud to lead this initiative, working alongside esteemed partners, and we are confident that it will deliver tangible benefits to the SME community and the broader economy.”

-Mr. Jamal Saleh, Director General, the UAE Banks Federation, said, “Numou stands as a pivotal development for SMEs in the UAE, reflecting our collective commitment to fostering a dynamic and inclusive economic environment.
+Jamal Saleh, Director-General, UAE Banks Federation, said, “Numou stands as a pivotal development for SMEs in the UAE, reflecting our collective commitment to fostering a dynamic and inclusive economic environment.
 It is a strategic extension of the UAE’s vision to reinforce our position as a hub of innovation and knowledge.
 At the UAE Banks Federation, we are proud to support such transformative platforms that align with our long-term goals of diversification and empowering the SME sector— the backbone of our national economy.
-With over 90% of businesses in the UAE falling under the SME category and their substantial contribution to the GDP and employment, it is initiatives like Numou that catalyze their growth potential.
+With over 90 percent of businesses in the UAE falling under the SME category and their substantial contribution to the GDP and employment, it is initiatives like Numou that catalyse their growth potential.
 We are dedicated to ensuring that SMEs have the resources, support, and financial solutions they need to scale effectively, drive progress, and bolster our nation’s journey towards an advanced, future-proof economy.”

-Matthew Chen, CEO, OneConnect Financial Technology International (PingAn Group) said, “OneConnect is honoured to be partnering with ADGM on the development of Numou.
-SMEs are vital contributors to a nation’s economic growth and this platform will be a game changer for SMEs in the UAE.
-We are excited about the potential impact of the Numou, as it not only addresses the current challenges in SME finance but also opens up new possibilities for collaboration among key stakeholders.”

-Mr Chen added, “Building the success of our past collaboration, this new endeavour underscores the trust that ADGM has placed in OneConnect’s technological capabilities and the reliability and effectiveness of OneConnect’s solutions in addressing the unique challenges faced by SMEs in the UAE.
-Together, we will shape the future of digital finance, creating an ecosystem where trust, partnership, and technology converge to empower the UAE SME Market.”

 Between 27th and 30th November 2023, the Numou team will be on hand to provide further insights and answer questions at the Abu Dhabi Finance Week exhibition booth located at the North Plaza.
 Visit the booth to learn more about the platform and to experience the transformation Numou brings to SME financing.